 - Use the Catalog Manager to create product catalogues (Recommended)

-If you have an WooCommerce online store, use the catalog manager to import your products to Facebook more efficiently.
+If you have an WooCommerce webshop, use the catalog manager to import your products to Facebook more efficiently.
 Here is how to do it:

 - Download the Facebook Pixel Extension

 - Go to your WooCommerce Dashboard > Plugins > Add New